calvached/calvached.github.io/source/_posts/2014-05-29-what-it-means-to-number-alwaysbelearning.markdown

   * Better understanding of what is good code/tests and how to write it
   * Learn from great people

-In reality #AlwaysBeLearning simply means to always surround yourself with brilliant inspiring people who will push you to be better than you ever thought you could be.
+In reality #AlwaysBeLearning simply means to always surround yourself with brilliant, inspiring people who will push you to be better than you ever thought you could be.